-219. The minority of persons of both genders continues until they attain the age of eighteen.
+219. The minority of persons continues until they reach the age of eighteen.

-220. In exceptional circumstances and for especially good cause, when the guardians and closest kin of a minor attest that the behaviour of the minor is irreproachable, and he or she are able to independently protect and defend his or her rights and perform his or her duties, the minor may be declared as being of age of majority even before he or she have attained the age of eighteen, but not earlier than before he or she fully attain the age of sixteen.
+220. In exceptional circumstances and for especially good causes, when the guardians and closest kin of a minor attest that the behaviour of the minor is irreproachable, and he or she is able to independently protect and defend his or her rights and perform his or her duties, the minor may be declared as being of age of majority even before he or she has reached the age of eighteen, but not earlier than before he or she fully reaches the age of sixteen.

-221. The granting of majority before term (Section 220) shall be by the appropriate Orphan's court, and its decision is subject to being confirmed by a court
+221. The majority before the term (Section 220) shall be granted by the relevant Orphan's and Custody Court, and its decision is subject to being confirmed by a court.

-A person who, pursuant to the procedures established by law, has married before attaining the age of eighteen, shall be deemed to be of age of majority.
+A person who, pursuant to the procedures established by law, has married before reaching the age of eighteen, shall be deemed to be of age of majority.